Identifying customers who don’t have conventional forms of ID

 While the AML/CTF Rules give guidance about what reliable and independent documentation can be, they do not provide a comprehensive list.

 If you decide to use alternative identity proofing processes you must do so in accordance with your risk-based systems and controls.

-Flexible approach for Aboriginal and Torres Strait Islander customers
+Applying this flexible approach for Aboriginal and Torres Strait Islander customers

-AUSTRAC recommends setting up protocols to identify and verify Aboriginal and Torres Strait Islander customers when you can’t rely on conventional identification and verification methods.
+AUSTRAC recommends setting up protocols to help identify and verify Aboriginal and Torres Strait Islander customers when you can’t rely on conventional identification and verification methods.

 There might also be times when Aboriginal and Torres Strait Islander customers produce identification documents with conflicting information.
 For example, different government agencies may record different dates of birth for the same person, which makes it difficult to establish or verify their identity.

-- an Indigenous community identity card
+- An Indigenous community identity card.

-- a reference from a community Elder
+- A reference from a community Elder.

-- a reference from a board member of a local Aboriginal Land Council or Aboriginal/ Torres Strait Islander organisation
+- A reference from a board member of a local Aboriginal Land Council or Aboriginal/ Torres Strait Islander organisation.

-- a government letter that shows the customer’s name.
+- A government letter that shows the customer’s name.